EliseCM/portfolio-site/content/Projects/How-I-Built-This.md

 author = "Elise Morgan"
-title = "How-To: Build a Simple Website with Hugo and GitHub Pages" date = "2023-09-07" description = "How-To: Build a Simple Website with Hugo and GitHub Pages" ShowToc = true
+title = "How-To: Build a Simple Website with Hugo and GitHub Pages" date = "2023-09-07" description = "How I Built This Site"
+ShowToc = true
 +++